Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 </div>

-### Data collection tools
+### Choose quality data collection tools

-Research teams may be restricted in how they collect their data for a variety of reasons including limited resources, research design, the population being studied, or the chosen instrument (e.g., an existing assessment can only be collected using a provided tool).
-However, if you have the flexibility to choose how you collect your data, there are several things to consider.
+Once content piloting is completed, teams should be ready to begin building their instruments in their data collection tools (see Figure \@ref(fig:fig10-4)).
+Research teams may be restricted in the tools they use to collect their data for a variety of reasons including limited resources, research design, the population being studied, or the chosen instrument (e.g., an existing assessment can only be collected using a provided tool).
+However, if you have the flexibility to choose how you collect your data, pick a tool that meets that meets the various needs of your project while also providing data quality and security controls.
+Things to consider when choosing a data collection tool are:

 1. Pick the tool that meets the needs of your project
     - Is crowdsourcing required?